rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 (*) Feature (+) Improvement	(x) Bugfix (-) Information (!)
 Compatibility

+2.0 (*) Fake Global Illumination!
+Even better than the real thing (if speed is your main concern!)

 1.2.3 (x) Regression fix: AO shade colour when not using bounce.
 Actually tweaked this whole section so it works like bounce lighting but using the current pixel instead of reading nearby ones, and simplified the code in places too.

 1.2.2 (+) bounce_lighting performance improvement!